KendrickWU/KendrickWU.github.io/_pages/about.md

 🥇Honors and Awards
 ======
--“Outstanding Graduate”of Huazhong University of Science and Technology -Individual Scholarship：Innovation of Science and Technology Scholarship -Individual Scholarship：Study scholarship
+- “Outstanding Graduate”of Huazhong University of Science and Technology
+- Individual Scholarship：Innovation of Science and Technology Scholarship
+- Individual Scholarship：Study scholarship
--H Prize of Interdisciplinary Contest In Modeling (ICM) -The Second Prize of “Puyi Cup” National College Students English Writing Contest -The Outstanding Volunteer of Youth Reading Challenges Forbes World Record, Asia & Pacific Area
+- H Prize of Interdisciplinary Contest In Modeling (ICM)
+- The Second Prize of “Puyi Cup” National College Students English Writing Contest
+- The Outstanding Volunteer of Youth Reading Challenges Forbes World Record, Asia & Pacific Area

 How to edit your site's GitHub repository
 ------